smit1988/TabletopGame/README.md

 Multiplayer.
 Game area replaced by users' phones.
 This is likely mandatory due to 10 touch input limit on a single touch screen.

 TODO:
-Doubletap option to enlarge card
+Check project properties for "fullscreen in browser", "sampling", and "downscaling" Doubletap option to enlarge card
 Segment out menu a little more.
 Section off one time setup stuff to submenu.
 Give everyone their own deck/board upload buttons